 The Humane Society Animal League for Life is a local, all volunteer, no-kill, non-profit organization located at 128 Big Hill Avenue in Richmond.
 Adoption viewing hours are 12-5 PM on Saturdays, or by appointment.

-Monetary support may be sent to Humane Society A.L.L., P.O.
-Box 2094, Richmond, KY 40476.
-All donations are tax deductible and help support animal welfare programs at the Humane Society Animal League for Life:
+Monetary support may be mailed directly to them (contact info below).
+All donations are tax deductible and help support animal welfare programs at the Human Society Animal League for Life:

 - Rescue and Pet Adoption Program

 |Here is the Human Society’s wish list for the animals.